 Why should we interpret a basic biological (and predictable) need as a source of shame?
 It’s like being embarrassed about breathing.
 It’s one of those silly things that we think without…well, thinking.
 It begins when our mouth gets dry, our tongue gets pasty and our lips begin sticking to our teeth.
 There are two options:

-B) Client (inner monologue): My mouth feels a little dry. (sips water and continues)
+B) You (inner monologue): My mouth feels a little dry. (sips water and continues)

 It’s easy to see which option to choose.
 (B!)
 So let’s put this to bed.
 Drink water—as much as you need—when speaking.